Closed Sessions turns 15 - DJ RTC reflects on Past & Present…

 TD: On the other end of that spectrum, your venture Legend Conversations is centered around deep discussions that unearth decades of wisdom collected from some of the most respected names in hip-hop.
 Please share a bit about that project & some highlights so far.

-RTC: Legend Conversations is a dinner + interview + party experience that I hosted with Dave Jeff.
-Honestly it came out of my own feelings of being stuck, and being bored and unfulfilled.
+RTC: Legend Conversations is a dinner + interview + party experience.
+It emerged from my own feelings of being stuck, bored, and unfulfilled.
 This was summer 2021 - so Covid was very much still a thing, my son was about 9 months old and there were a lot of changes happening at Closed Sessions.
-I think I also had some regret about leaving rubyhornet and wanted to get back into writing more and refresh my social circle.
+I was experiencing some regret about leaving rubyhornet and wanted to get back into writing more and refresh my social circle.
 Life kind of felt like that scene at the beginning of “Anchorman” in which Ron Burgundy says, “We’ve been coming to the same party for 12 years, and in no way is that depressing.”

 I thought that the environment was right for something like this.
 There’s a whole crop of artists that are aging in Hip Hop and they just happen to be some of my favorite artists of all-time.
-Selfishly, if I can get them to come and have dinner with me, talk to me, make some collectible merch, I’m gonna fucking do it.
-It just so happens, that I was able to invite some friends to join, meet some new friends in the process, and bring something fresh to the table.
-Dave and I have great conversations with everyone, we make some amazing merch items with Jugrnaut, and work with people like Jesus J. Montero, Brian Fisher, Jack Olevitch and others to create these real special moments.
+Selfishly, if I can get them to come and have dinner with me, talk to me, make some collectible merch, I’m going to do it.
+I was able to invite some friends to join, meet some new friends in the process, and bring something fresh to the table.
+Dave Jeff [my co-host] and I have great conversations, we make some amazing merch items with Jugrnaut, and work with people like Jesus J. Montero, Brian Fisher, Jack Olevitch and others to create these real special moments.
 And it saved me from a heavy burnout or worse.

 TD: You took sole leadership of Closed Sessions in 2022, what did that time period look like for you in terms envisioning the future of the label & the reprioritizing that came with it?

 RTC: Anyone that has worked at a label or managed an artist knows how precarious the success can be, and things can change at any moment.
 Riding those ups and downs can be incredibly draining.
 At this time in 2022 with the pandemic, a changing-industry landscape, and somewhat coming down from peak years, I think Mike and I both knew it was a good opportunity to make some changes and reassess what we were doing and why we were doing it.
 We came to this conclusion that I would take over Closed Sessions, and Mike helped that whole process tremendously.
-He loves CS and made it clear to me that while he no longer had a passion from running a record label, he wanted Closed Sessions to continue and he put me in the best position possible to assume his duties vs just walking away and leaving me to figure everything out.
+He loves CS and made it clear to me that while he no longer had a passion for running a record label, he wanted Closed Sessions to continue.
+He put me in the best position possible to assume his duties, instead of just walking away and leaving me to figure everything out.
 I sorely miss working with Mike at the studio, or going on the road - but it was time for a change.

 This change freed me up a little bit to just get back to my roots and simplify things.
-I was excited to lean in heavy to the indie hip hop space that first inspired me, get the vinyl going and just have fun with it.
+I was excited to lean heavily into the indie hip hop space that first inspired me, get the vinyl going and just have fun with it.
 Becoming lean and mean took a lot of pressure off.
-I signed Defcee and went to work on For All Debts Public and Private Def and BoatHouse.
+I signed Defcee and went to work on For All Debts Public and Private from Defcee and BoatHouse.
 That album campaign and the success of everything showed me that I could do this.
 At the same time, we executed Legend Conversations with Jazzy Jeff and The Alchemist.
-I trusted myself and it was a fun time and full grow of education and growth.
+I trusted myself and it was a fun time and full of education and growth.

 TD: In our pre-interview conversation, you spoke a bit about creating more collectibles as part of CS releases.
 Can you share a few examples of what you’ve been doing as well as what you think those items can add to the fan experience?